 Today, the Caviar Galilee aquafarm is one of the world’s most technologically advanced and environmentally focused facilities of its kind, with more than 100,000 Caspian sturgeons being raised here.

 During breeding, the female sturgeon carries an average of two kilograms of eggs.
 Each sturgeon on our farm is monitored to determine the size and quality of her eggs.
 The caviar from each fish is produced separately, which means every tin of Karat Caviar comes from one single fish to ensure it contains the purest caviar, reflected in its remarkable color and taste.

-A team of internationally-acclaimed biologists oversees the farm and its caviar production to assure sustainable conditions, individual quality and compliance to all international regulations.
+A team of internationally acclaimed biologists oversees the farm and its caviar production to assure sustainable conditions, individual quality, and compliance to all international regulations.

-Mr. Yigal Ben-Tzvi, CEO of Caviar Galilee, is one of the world’s sturgeon breeding pioneers.
+Mr. Yigal Ben-Tzvi, founder and former CEO of Caviar Galilee Farm – Karat Caviar, is one of the world’s sturgeon breeding pioneers.
 Yigal was born in Kibbutz Dan and lives in the Kibbutz with his family.
 After graduating from The Hebrew University’s Department of Agriculture, he returned home to Kibbutz Dan, known for its thriving fish farming industry, where he oversaw the breeding of fish.
 Yigal also conducted research, searching the world for fish species that he could adapt to the unique Israeli climate.
 In 1989, Yigal began his research on sturgeon, and in 1992 brought the first sturgeons to Kibbutz Dan, establishing one of the first sturgeon aqua farms in the world.